boyney123/awesome-eventbridge/README.md

 - [Advanced Event-driven Architectures at the LEGO Group](https://www.youtube.com/watch?v=6_Yzybhmj-8&t=236s) - [Sarah Hamilton](https://twitter.com/serverlesssarah) gives us a great talk on how Lego are using event-driven architecture, diving into event streams, pub/sub with EventBridge, passing events through APIS (API Destinations) and finishing with Step Functions.
 One to watch for some inspiration!

+- [EDA in Practice: Building an eCommerce Platform at Cinch • Emily Shea & Toli Apostolidis](https://www.youtube.com/watch?v=wM-dTroS0FA&t=2077s) - [Emily Shea](https://twitter.com/em__shea) and [Toli Apostolidis](https://twitter.com/apostolis09) give us a great talk on event-driven architecture at [cinch](https://cinch.co.uk/).
+How they developed platform in 6 months and what event driven patterns emerged over time.
+Also some extras around how they use domain driven design, contract testing and how they scale their services in their org.
+Worth watching!

 ## Written resources